Pseudomonadota: Characteristics

-Pseudomonadota are a diverse group.
+Pseudomonadota are a diverse group of bacteria.
 Though some species may stain Gram-positive or Gram-variable in the laboratory, they are nominally Gram-negative.
 Their unique outer membrane is mainly composed of lipopolysaccharides, which helps differentiate them from the Gram-positive species.
-Most Pseudomonadota are motile and move using flagella.
-Many move about using flagella, but some are nonmotile, or rely on bacterial gliding.
+Most Pseudomonadota are motile and move using flagella, but some are nonmotile, or rely on bacterial gliding.

-Pseudomonadota have a wide variety of metabolism types.
+Pseudomonadota also have a wide variety of metabolisms.
 Most are facultative or obligate anaerobes, chemolithoautotrophs, and heterotrophs, though numerous exceptions exist.
-A variety of distantly related genera within the Pseudomonadota obtain their energy from light through conventional photosynthesis or anoxygenic photosynthesis.
+A variety of distantly related genera within the Pseudomonadota obtain their energy from light through oxygenic photosynthesis or anoxygenic photosynthesis.

-The Acidithiobacillia contain only sulfur, iron, and uranium-oxidizing autotrophs.
-The type order is the Acidithiobacillaceae, which includes five different Acidithiobacillus species used in the mining industry.
-In particular, these microbes assist with the process of bioleaching, which involves microbes assisting in metal extraction from mining waste that typically extraction methods cannot remove.
+The Acidithiobacillia consist of sulfur, iron, and uranium-oxidizing autotrophs.The class includes five different Acidithiobacillus species used in the mining industry.
+In particular, these microbes assist with the process of bioleaching, which involves microbes assisting in metal extraction from mining waste that typical extraction methods cannot remove.

-Some Alphaproteobacteria can grow at very low levels of nutrients and have unusual morphology within their life cycles.
-Some form stalks to help with colonization, and form buds during cell division.
-Others include agriculturally important bacteria capable of inducing nitrogen fixation in symbiosis with plants.
-The type order is the Caulobacterales, comprising stalk-forming bacteria such as Caulobacter.
-The mitochondria of eukaryotes are thought to be descendants of an alphaproteobacterium.
+Some Alphaproteobacteria can grow at very low nutrient levels and have unusual morphology within their life cycles.
+The Caulobacterales form stalks to help with colonization, and form buds during cell division.
+Others include agriculturally important bacteria capable of inducing nitrogen fixation in symbiosis with plants.The mitochondria of eukaryotes are thought to be descendants of an alphaproteobacterium.

 The Betaproteobacteria are highly metabolically diverse and contain chemolithoautotrophs, photoautotrophs, and generalist heterotrophs.
-The type order is the Burkholderiales, comprising an enormous range of metabolic diversity, including opportunistic pathogens.
-These pathogens are primary for both humans and animals, such as the horse pathogen Burkholderia mallei, and Burkholderia cepacia which causes respiratory tract infections in people with cystic fibrosis.
+One order, Burkholderiales, comprises an enormous range of metabolic diversity.
+They include opportunistic pathogens such as the horse pathogen Burkholderia mallei, and Burkholderia cepacia, which causes respiratory tract infections in people with cystic fibrosis.

-The Gammaproteobacteria are one of the largest classes in terms of genera, containing approximately 250 validly published names.
-The type order is the Pseudomonadales, which include the genera Pseudomonas and the nitrogen-fixing Azotobacter, along with many others.
+The Gammaproteobacteria are one of the largest classes in terms of genera, containing approximately 250 genera.
+The order Pseudomonadales includes the genera Pseudomonas, the nitrogen-fixing Azotobacter, and with many others.
 Besides being a well-known pathogenic genus, Pseudomonas is also capable of biodegradation of certain materials, like cellulose.

 The Hydrogenophilalia are thermophilic chemoheterotrophs and autotrophs.
 The bacteria typically use hydrogen gas as an electron donor, but can also use reduced sulfuric compounds.
 Because of this ability, scientists have begun to use certain species of Hydrogenophilalia to remove sulfides that contaminate industrial wastewater systems.
-The type order is the Hydrogenophilaceae which contains the genera Thiobacillus, Petrobacter, Sulfuricella, Hydrogenophilus and Tepidiphilus.
+The order Hydrogenophilaceae contains the genera Thiobacillus, Petrobacter, Sulfuricella, Hydrogenophilus and Tepidiphilus.
 Currently, no members of this class have been identified as pathogenic.

 The Zetaproteobacteria are the iron-oxidizing neutrophilic chemolithoautotrophs, distributed worldwide in estuaries and marine habitats.
-This group is so successful in its environment due to their microaerophilic nature.
+This group is successful in its environment due to their microaerophilic nature.
 Because they require less oxygen than what is present in the atmosphere, they are able to compete with the abiotic iron(II) oxidation that is already occurring in the environment.
-The only confirmed type order for this class is the Mariprofundaceae, which does not contain any known pathogenic species.
+The only confirmed order for this class is the Mariprofundaceae, which does not contain any known pathogenic species.